 Conflict of interest: brokerage firms that have outside ties to a business may not sell that stock

 A reading of The Wolf of Wall Street by Jordan Belfort, suggests that much of this legislation has been written over relatively recent years.
-Much of the finer detail - it appears - was to actually combat him and the actions of his firm.
+Much of the finer detail - it appears - was to actually combat him and the actions of his former firm.

 He also goes on to describe other issues such as trying to hide deals profits and money from regulators by using accounts located in Switzerland, using transfer pricing techniques to repatriate his funds tax free and the life of mass excess that huge (ultimately illegal) profits can produce.
-This lifestyle included drugs, supercars, travel by private jet, prostitutes and eventually rehab and prison.
+This lifestyle included drugs, super cars, travel by private jet, prostitutes and eventually rehab and prison.

-Needless to say, it is an eye opening read for anyone wondering what might be possible for a stochbroker to 'get away with'.
+Needless to say, it is an eye opening read for anyone wondering what might be possible for a stockbroker to 'get away with'.
 The majority of his actions were illegal - or are now - but it still took many years for the FBI to finally gather enough evidence to shut down his operations - something that he had largely done himself by then anyway!

 Misconduct or fraud?